Baal Shem Tov, or Besht — the founder of Chasidism —

 Through our intentionality, we engage ourselves with the image of God that can be found in the created world.
 When we do this in order to bring blessing to all of creation, we also bring blessing to ourselves, and ultimately back to God.
 Our consciousness then becomes a vessel which provides for all and receives blessing for all.

 The seder starts with white wine (or juice) and fruit with a hard shell (e.g. nuts) at the first level, where material reality and separateness are strongest.
 Traveling upwards (from the branches to the roots of the Tree of Life), we taste white with a drop of red along with fruit with a pit, then half white and half red along with fruit without shell or pit, and finally red with a drop of white and sweet smells that represent the worlds of pure spirit.
 A simple way to organize this is to put all the fruits of one category onto their own plate.
-(Note that citrus probably fit best at the highest level, wholly edible fruit, since we can use the peel for food.
-But some people place them at the level of fruit with a shell.)

 As we move symbolically from one world to the next, each level is an opportunity for a new blessing over fruit, and especially a chance to say an additional blessing of Shehechiyanu over a fruit not yet tasted since Rosh Hashanah.
 However, unlike the traditional Ashkenazi Pesach seder, a blessing for wine is only said over the first cup.
 The form of different blessings for tasting and smelling is shown in boxes on the chart.